makerdao/community/governance/polls/Spark Liquidity Layer Mainnet - Onboard Curve USDC-USDT Pool - April 7, 2025.md

 start_date: 2025-04-07T16:00:00
 end_date: 2025-04-10T16:00:00
 ---
-# Poll: Spark Liquidity Layer Mainnet - Onboard Curve USDC-USDT Pool - April 7, 2025
+# Poll: Spark Liquidity Layer Mainnet - Onboard Curve USDC/USDT Pool - April 7, 2025

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Stability Facilitators.
 This Governance [Poll](https://sky-atlas.powerhouse.io/#A.1.9.1_Operational_Weekly_Cycle-b189fa17-57a9-4d4e-9780-0ce4efd94211%7C0db30308) will be active for three days beginning on Monday, April 7 at 16:00 UTC.